charliecai00/Guild-Manager-Capstone/PROGRESS.md

 # Progress As Of January 2023

 - Game Functions
-> 1. Hire & Fire Heroes -> The guild needs heroes in order to operate
+> 1. Hire & Fire Heroes -> The guild needs heroes in order to operate.
+Firing heroes enables optimization
-> 2. Create & Disband Parties -> Heroes complete quests faster and more effeciently when working together
+> 2. Create & Disband Parties -> Heroes complete quests faster and more effeciently when working together.
+Disbanding parties enables optimization
-> 3. List Guild Members -> Users need to know who's in their guild and how they're performing / what their stats are
+> 3. List: Heroes, Parties, Gold, Quests -> Users need to know who's in their guild, parties formed, gold available, and quests available
-> 4. Assign Quests -> Heroes can't do quests on their own
+> 4. Get & Do Quests -> Heroes need to be assigned quests.
+Quests are created by the "town"

 &nbsp;

 - Database
-> 1. Game Save -> Users need to be able return to their game without restarting
+> 1. Game Save -> Users need to return to their game without losing their progress
+> 2. Get, Add, Fetch & Delete functions for Game, Hero, Guild, Quest & Map -> Allows data from each component to be read, saved and manipulated

 &nbsp;

->
+- API Endpoints
+> 1. Working endpoints for all game functions listed and Main Menu -> This is how user(s) play our game